jeffureta/pdf-to-txt/readme.md

-## PDF to TXT Extraction
+# PDF to TXT Extraction

 This script extracts text from a PDF file and saves it as a TXT file.
-It utilizes the Node.js `fs`, `pdf-parse`, and `readline` libraries to perform the extraction.
-The extracted text can be useful for various purposes, such as further analysis or processing of the textual content.
+It utilizes the following dependencies:

+- fs: Node.js built-in module for file system operations.
+- PDFParser: A library for parsing PDF files and extracting text content.
+- readline: A library for reading input from the command-line interface.

-### Prerequisites
+## Prerequisites

-- Node.js installed on your machine
+- Node.js installed on your machine.

-### Installation
+## Installation

 1. Clone or download this repository to your local machine.